State Government Procurement

 In 2003, the SCSBCC learned that roughly 42 percent of our state’s procurement dollars were going to out-of-state contractors.
 It was clear to us that keeping more of this approximately 1.3 billion in taxpayer dollars (at that time) in South Carolina would greatly help our small businesses and economy.

 The SCSBCC immediately began working to find a way to address this problem.
 Keeping more of our procurement dollars in state without any mandates posed a serious problem.
 However, with the help of the S.C.
-Budget and Control Board staff, an acceptable method of encouraging out-of-state contractors to subcontract 20 to 40 percent of their procurement contracts with South Carolina small businesses for goods and services was developed.
+Budget and Control Board staff, an acceptable method of encouraging out-of-state contractors to use first-tier contractors using South Carolina labor.

 The legislation was introduced in 2008 with Senate and House Republican leadership as co-sponsors.
 The General Assembly recognized the economic development potential of the bill and passed it that year.